OpenTermsArchive/docs/content/_index.en.md

 The default configuration is merged with (and overridden by) environment-specific configuration that can be specified at startup with the `NODE_ENV` environment variable.
 See [node-config](https://github.com/node-config/node-config) for more information about configuration files.

 For development, in order to have a local configuration that overrides the existing config, it is recommended to create a `config/development.json` file.

+#### Logging

+Setting `logger.timestampPrefix` to `false` can be useful when logs are being collected by a process manager (like PM2) that already adds timestamps to log entries.
+This avoids duplicate timestamps in the logs.

 #### Schedules